plovinicius/kin-icon-picker/README.md

-# ACF Icomoon Picker Field
+# Kin Icon Picker Field

-Welcome to the ACF Icomoon Picker repository on GitHub.
+Welcome to the Kin Picker repository on GitHub.

 This plugin came from a need, it was built for personal use but, I decide to publish and hope this it will be useful for everyone.